32bitx64bit/Thelongdrive-distance-cheat/README.md

 Linux installation:

 Proton tricks -> default wine -> open regedit -> file -> import reg file, run game enjoy cheating.

+Trouble shooting.
+If it says invalid registry edit make sure to download it via the zip file, and not right clcik save as.
+As that causes issues.
+So just download it via zip 😄